(Funded by NSF grants IBN 9603896 and IBN 0132607 to JFW)

 Fishes that produce sounds in the context of social interactions must identify biologically relevant acoustic stimuli in the midst of complex “soundscapes” that characterize coral reef ecosystems.

 We described the laterophysic connection (LC), a novel association of anterior swim bladder extensions and the lateral line system, which is found only in butterflyfishes of the genus Chaetodon (first described by Webb, 1998).
 The morphology of the LC suggests that it allows the lateral line system to be sensitive to sound pressure, which is normally the realm of the inner ear.
 We defined variation in the morphology of the LC among Chaetodon species (Webb 1998; Webb and Smith 2000), revised Chaetodon phylogeny, and revealed patterns of LC evolution (Smith et al. 2003).
 We used computerized X-ray tomography (medical CT) to quantify the morphology of the swim bladder and swim bladder horns and their relationship to other tissues (Webb et al., 2006), and demonstrated that the ear of Chaetodon lacks the features of the ears of hearing specialists (Webb, et al, 2010).
 We described the ontogenetic changes in the shape of the sensory maculae of the ear in C. ocellatus, showed that that LC development occurs just after the transformation from the tholichthys stage to the juvenile stage in C. ocellatus, and showed that its hearing capabilities are better than in damselfishes of the same size (Webb et al., 2012), suggesting a role for the swim bladder horns (and potentially the LC) in enhancement of hearing.
-Finally, we described the morphology of the swim bladder (using CT imaging) and the gas exchange epithelia (rete mirabile/red gland and oval) in order to begin to predict the putative acoustic role of the swim bladder in these fishes (Woods, MS Thesis 2006).
+Finally, we described the morphology of the swim bladder (using CT imaging) and the gas exchange epithelia (rete mirabile/red gland and oval) in several butterflyfishes in order to explore the morphological basis for the acoustic role of the swim bladder in these fishes (Woods, MS Thesis 2006).